View Associated Notes

 Note: The 12 month period commences from the date of the EDP.

-If the EDP service has not yet been claimed, the Department of Human Services will not be aware of the patient's eligibility.
+If the EDP service has not yet been claimed, the Services Australia will not be aware of the patient's eligibility.
 In this case the practitioner should, with the patient's permission, contact the practitioner who developed the plan to ensure the relevant service has been provided to the patient.

 If there is any doubt about whether a patient has had a claim for an eating disorder service, health professionals can access the Health Professionals Online System (HPOS).
 HPOS is a fast and secure way for health professionals and administrators to check if a patient is eligible for a Medicare benefit for a specific item on the date of the proposed service.
 However, this system will only return advice that the service/item is payable or not payable.